Manual d-basics

 Auto dial

 Check this checkbox in case Auto-dial must be enabled.
-This allows d-basics to connect without acknowledgement.
+This allows d-basics to connect without acknowledgment.

 Connection